If you have to buy it, get the best deal!

 The most common promotion is $3.50 off $15, which is code 402907 through 06/04/16.
 That coupon is usually valid on any drugstore items or anything Ulta branded.
 As long as you’re not purchasing anything prestige (items sold at Sephora or department stores are usually prestige), it should work.
 This type of offer also comes in: a $5 off $15 coupon, 20% off a single item, or 20% off your whole order.
 Should the fine print make your head spin, just test the coupon with the items in your cart.
 If it works online, it will work in-store.
 It is important to note that while you can combine coupons in-store, you cannot combine discounts.
 Select the one that works best for you.
 One of these general offers is always available.
 There is never a time where Ulta has no general offers.

 Some coupons are specific to a certain brand.
 This one offers $10 off a Smashbox purchase.
 In 2013, I purchased a few Smashbox sets from Ulta, but I have not purchased anything from the brand since.
 These are targeted coupons and almost always unique.
-They are usually for prestige brands.
-The usual prestige brands that exclude themselves from the 20% off coupon, like Lancome, Clinique, and Dermalogica, are unlikely to be featured on these.
-I am not using this coupon in-store or online, so they are both available through 07/30/16.
+They are usually for prestige brands, but NYX is a drugstore brand that at times gets this coupon.
+I am not using this coupon in-store or online so someone may claim this if s/he wants it through 07/30/16.

-Platinum members also get a $10 coupon for their birthday that is good toward almost anything with no minimum.
+Platinum and Diamond members also get a $10 coupon for their birthday that is good toward almost anything with no minimum.
+It claims to have a 30-day expiration date, but it works past the deadline.
 If you spend $10 or less, you get the item for free.
 This works in-store or online, but there is almost always a shipping minimum online.
-Like other unique coupons (the picture is of a general coupon, but I will add a unique one after my next birthday passes), it uses different codes so it is valid once in-store AND once online.
-I used this for Mario Badescu in 2014, Butter London in 2015, and Stila in 2016.
+Like other unique coupons (the picture is of a general coupon, but I will add a unique one after my next birthday passes), it is only valid once in-store OR online.
+I used this for Mario Badescu in 2014, Butter London in 2015, Stila in 2016, and Too Faced (no article) in 2017.

 A rare coupon is one that only includes one type of item.
 This one offers 20% off one hair tool.
 There are limitations, so I’d play with the options online (if I was planning to purchase in store) before going to see which tool removes the 20%.
 It uses a general coupon code but has a limit of one per customer.
 General coupons can be used as many times as you want, so you could use this again with a separate order.
 An associate in store may not allow you to use them on back to back purchases, but it will work online in back to back orders.
 It will also work if you purchase from the store at another time.

 When it comes to coupons or online offers to redeem freebies, there are three types.
+These are targeted coupons that are only emailed to select members.
+I have a master list of targeted coupons.
 One needs a coupon code.
 The second is an add to cart option utilizing a link.
 My favorite is the one that automatically loads once you qualify.
 Coupons cannot be combined online.
 There is only one promo code field, and trying to enter a second promo code will not work.
 I only redeem freebie offers that need promo codes if I do not have a discount coupon that applies (which is normal on prestige orders) or if the freebie is more valuable to me than a coupon that gives a discount.

 Ulta does not limit how many freebies you can add through links or ones that apply automatically.
 Before placing an online order, you should check all Ulta offers, because deal stacking is easy and encouraged.
 You are only limited by how many you know about.
 Sometimes, there are none.
 Other times, there are up to four.
 No one gets all the offers and some people get none.
 Many of these freebies have no purchase minimum, so you can pick them up in person with a cheap item to avoid the online shipping minimum.
 Some GWP options that do not require coupons are also available in store, but you have to remember to ask for them.